adrianmihai83/homebridge-http-tasmota-garage-door-opener/README.md

 }
 ```

-openCloseTime - set if open and close time is identical
+- openCloseTime - set if open and close time is identical without openingTime or closureTime
-openingTime and closureTime - optional - if they are different (time that the gate takes to open and close)
+- openingTime and closureTime - optional - if they are different (time that the gate takes to open and close)
-timeBeforeClosure - used for autoclosing using same command after requiered timeBeforeClosure time, if autoCloseByCommand is set TRUE, it will send a close command after the specified time
+- timeBeforeClosure - used for autoclosing using same command after requiered timeBeforeClosure time, if - autoCloseByCommand is set TRUE, it will send a close command after the specified time
-autoCloseByCommand - false (false -> will NOT send a close command, in conjunction with timeBeforeClosure can be used to simulate the gate closing by itself after interval set by timeBeforeClosure)
+- autoCloseByCommand - false (false -> will NOT send a close command, in conjunction with timeBeforeClosure can be used to simulate the gate closing by itself after interval set by timeBeforeClosure)

 Also a openCloseTime = 0 can be set for these doors/gates that have just a lock to open.

 The advantage of using this instead of a common switch is that Apple requires all security Homekit devices to ask for passcode / TouchID / FaceID before triggering this kind of devices.

 No more wrong taps on the door unlock!

 CREDITS for original plugin that I used as a template goes to @ankurp.
 Thank you man!